kavinsanthoshG/rain-alert-sms/README.md

-# 🌧️ ⛈️ Rain Alert through SMS Application ✉️➡📱
+# 🌧️ ⛈️ Get Rain Alert through SMS ✉️➡📱

 Checks Whether Rain can be expected in a Target Location in the next 12 hours.
 If it is forecasted to Rain,sends an SMS to User's Smart Phone.